 Represent clients in criminal and civil litigation and other legal proceedings, draw up legal documents, or manage or advise clients on legal transactions.
 May specialize in a single area or may practice broadly in many areas of law.

-Agency Legal Counsel, Assistant Attorney General, Assistant Corporation Counsel, Assistant Counsel, Assistant County Attorney, Assistant District Attorney, Assistant Federal Public Defender, Assistant Prosecuting Attorney, Associate Attorney, Associate Counsel, Attorney, Attorney at Law, Attorney General, City Attorney, Corporation Counsel, Counsel, County Attorney, Deputy Attorney General, Deputy Chief Counsel, Deputy Commonwealth's Attorney, Deputy County Attorney, Deputy County Counsel, Deputy Prosecuting Attorney, District Attorney, General Counsel, Lawyer, Legal Advisor, Legal Counsel, Litigation Attorney, Real Estate Attorney, Staff Attorney, Staff Counsel
+Agency Legal Counsel, Attorney, Attorney at Law, Attorney General, City Attorney, Corporation Counsel, Counsel, County Attorney, Deputy Attorney General, Deputy Chief Counsel, Deputy Commonwealth's Attorney, Deputy County Attorney, Deputy County Counsel, Deputy Prosecuting Attorney, District Attorney, Federal Public Defender, General Counsel, Lawyer, Legal Advisor, Legal Counsel, Litigation Attorney, Prosecuting Attorney, Real Estate Attorney

 Annual Projected Job Openings